Blocking domains

 Common questions

-No, domain blocking only applies to new access requests and does not impact any existing Connections from the blocked domain.
+Does blocking domains affect existing Connections?
+No. Domain blocking applies only to new access requests and doesn't impact existing Connections from that domain.

 What's next?